xiaonengmiao/Cpp_Primer/Ch10/README.md

 ## Exercise 10.19

 > Rewrite the previous exercise to use `stable_partition`, which like `stable_sort` maintains the original element order in the partitioned sequence.

+## Exercise 10.20

+> The library defines an algorithm named `count_if`.
+Like `find_if`, this function takes a pair of iterators denoting an input range and a predicate that it applies to each element in the given range. `count_if` returns a count of how often the predicate is true.
+Use `count_if` to rewrite the portion of our program that counted how many words are greater than length 6.

+## Exercise 10.21

+> Write a lambda